NL33/electron-git/znext.md

 ***
 view comparisons.
-1. for top over bottom comparison, I want to be able to do word wrap, but also with color highlighting  (potentially the replace method can work for that too). with the diff2html, the structure: td class = d1h-del d2h-change div class=d2h-code-line
+1. for top over bottom comparison, I want to be able to do word wrap, but also with color highlighting  (potentially the replace method can work for that too).
+If you can do word wrap with diff2html, then this is all set.
+If not, run the diff with diff2html, but without the added files.
+And then figure out how to color.
+Possibilies: with the diff2html, the structure: td class = d1h-del d2h-change div class=d2h-code-line